ArturSahakyan/CECS327-IoT/README.md

 # CECS327-IoT
 Python scripts written to handle communication between Dataniz IoT systems and MongoDB database.
-Apart of CECS327 class @ CSULB.
+A part of CECS327 class @ CSULB.

 ## Database
 First you will need a MongoDB database using Atlas that's already connected to Dataniz.
 Make sure to remember the username and password for the connection string as you will need it later